Why replace sugar? How?

 Other healthy substitutes for sugar

 In moderation, raw unfiltered honey, blackstrap molasses, or dates are also healthy, natural sweeteners for many people.
 Why raw honey?
 Unheated and untreated, it contains more enzymes, nutrients, minerals, and vitamins.
 These natural sweeteners indeed contain sugar, but it is part of the whole food, including the fiber, the minerals, and the vitamins.
 On the other hand, some people are more sensitive than others even to the sugar found in honey, molasses, dates, and sweet fruit.
 It is more healthy to listen to your body and not to your possible sugar addiction.
+Do your own research.
+Make up your own mind.
+Think for yourself.